privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 # ErrorCodeStore state

 ## Procedure
-`ErrorCodeStore` is a combined error code and it's designed to handle code store related errors: `CodeStoreOutOfGas` and `MaxCodeSizeExceeded`.
+`ErrorCodeStore` is a combined error code for handling the `CodeStoreOutOfGas` and `MaxCodeSizeExceeded` code store related errors.
 This type of error only occurs when executing `CREATE`/`CREATE2` opcode or a deployment transaction (tx.to = null).

 ### EVM behavior
 While handling a `CREATE`/`CREATE2` opcode, initial bytecode will be executed and then current call context is created.
 The contract bytecode will be returned through `RETURN` opcode as the execution result. `RETURN` returns a specified memory chunk [`offset`...`offset` + `length`] as bytecode.
 The gas cost for storing the bytecode is: